All bike parameters are modified through the Left Sidebar.

 Setup Linkage Arrangement

-Under the Linkage Setup heading of the Modify tab all the linkage configuration parameters can be adjusted.
+Under the Linkage Setup heading of the Layout tab all the linkage configuration parameters can be adjusted.

 The Linkage Type selector determines how many primary links will be in your system.
 This is not necessarily the same as the common terms for linkages like "Single Pivot".
 In all cases the frame is counted as the final link.